plexoio/bitplexo/README.md

 ![Contact](https://github.com/plexoio/bitplexo/blob/main/documentation/assets/img/contact-page.png)

-## Bugs & Testing<a name="bugs-testing"></a> | [#](#index)
+## Bugs & Testing

+As with any project, there may be some bugs that we have encountered.
+Here are some of the issues we've come across:

 #### a) Website is too slow

-We tried our best to keep everything in a single page, making a very powerful web application.
-It works efficiently on every device.
+We tried our best to keep everything on a single page, making a powerful web application that works efficiently on every device.
 However, we cannot guarantee that it will work the same on devices with low memory or processing capacities.

 #### b) Metamask not working